gamingwithevets/000_site/README.md

 It turns out it's just a local HTML file opened with Internet Explorer (the path is just `C:\Users\FlyTech\Documents\site.html`).
 This was disappointing, as FlyTech never released this file.

 # What I did
-Using Snip & Sketch and Microsoft Paint, I was able to get the original color of the site background.
+Using Snip & Sketch and Microsoft Paint, I was able to get the hex value of the color of the site's background.
 And I used the original video to ultimately recreate the HTML page.

 And since the original page downloaded an unzipped version of the virus, I also downloaded the virus and unzipped it.